tensorpack/tensorpack/examples/ResNet/README.md

-## imagenet-resnet.py
+## imagenet-resnet.py, imagenet-resnet-se.py

-__Training__ code of pre-activation ResNet on ImageNet.
-It follows the setup in [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch) (except for the weight decay) and gets similar performance (with much fewer lines of code).
+__Training__ code of ResNet on ImageNet, with pre-activation and squeeze-and-excitation.
+The pre-act ResNet follows the setup in [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch) (except for the weight decay) and gets similar performance (with much fewer lines of code).
 Models can be [downloaded here](https://goo.gl/6XjK9V).

 | Model              | Top 5 Error | Top 1 Error |